kamufladge/public-vault/05_templates/streamplan.md

 ---

+# Stream

+I want to create some kind of documentation of what I BUILT and LEARNED with my stream.
+Document as much as possible

-# Plan
+## Plan

-%% before starting define what you wanna do today %%

-# Follow up
+## Follow up

-%% what should be done after stream or at a later stream %%

-## Another stream
+### Another stream

-## After stream
+### After stream

-%% Write down what should happen after the stream by yourself, anything that came into mind %%
+Is there anything you need to take care of after the stream?

-# Notes
+## Notes